BelmiroMungoi/banking-api/DOCS.md

 - **Deposit Money:** A user should be able to deposit money in the bank.
 - **Transfer Money:** A user should be able to transfer money to another account.
 - **Balance Enquiry:** A user should be able to see how much money they have in their accounts.
-- **Drawn Money:** A user should be able to take off their money from the bank.
+- **Draw Money:** A user should be able to take off their money from the bank.
 - **Make Purchases:** A user should be able to make credit and debit purchases.

 ### Important